gfx/android-power-assert-plugin/README.md

 `POWERASSERT_VERBOSE=2` shows all the extra source code so it might be useful to debug this plugin.

+# Compatibility

+The minor version of this plugin should match with the minor version of Android Gradle Plugin.

+ hat is, android-power-assert-plugin v0.10.x is compatible with Android Gradle Plugin v0.10.x, and android-power-assert-plugin v0.11.x is compatible with Android Gradle Plugin v.11.x.

 # Author And License

 Copyright 2014, FUJI Goro (gfx) <gfuji@cpan.org>.
 All rights reserved.